MyaTLee/100-days-of-code/log.md

 ### Day 1: February 21, 2021
 Today's Progress: Created HTML and CSS for Battleship game.
 Thoughts: Excited to create the game from scratch, and need to get a game plan to tackle JS.
 Looking at using psuedocode.

+### Day 2: February 22, 2021
+Today's Progress: Edited HTML and CSS.
+Looked at Battleship examples and decided on two grid browser.
+Also, worked on some pseudocode.
+Thoughts: I have a goal of finished Battleship game by the end of the week.